Skip to navigation Skip to content

 • the job seeker is not willing to undertake other approved activities, such as job search, to meet their requirements

 Job seekers who no longer qualify for JSP will be advised to claim YA (student) or Austudy.
-As there may be no indication of a short course approval being declined on their record, customer contact will be required to determine which payment is appropriate and payable.
+As the decline of a short course approval is not displayed on Centrelink records, customer contact is required to determine which payment is appropriate and payable.

 Transfer to Austudy or Youth Allowance (YA) (student) from another payment